Concordium/concordium.github.io/source/testnet/references/manage-accounts.rst

 -  private keys of the account which are used to sign actions by the account (e.g., sending transfers, deploying smart contracts)
--  the identity an account is created from.
-This is needed for managing the account on the chain.
+-  the identity an account is created from (this is needed for managing the account on the chain.
 -  decryption keys used for :ref:`shielded transfers<glossary-shielded-transfer>`.